Skip to content

 docker run -d --name isolation-test alpine sleep 3600

-Step 2: View the process from inside the container Execute a shell command inside the container to list processes.
+Task 2: View the process from inside the container.
+Execute a shell command inside the container to list processes.
+The key observation is that the sleep process appears to be PID 1 from inside the container’s process namespace.

 Terminal window